chibriki/next-website/Readme.md

 # 🌲Bukovel System

-A modern web application built with Next.js, React, and MySQL, containerized using Docker/Podman.
+A web application built with Next.js, React, and MySQL, containerized using Docker/Podman.
+Designed as an internal application for Bukovel employees in Ukraine, the system provides functionality for managing workers and projects.
+Key features include role-based login, worker and project tracking, lift management with projects assigned to them, and a real-time chat, supporting both team-based and general channels.

 ## 🚀 Features